starwing/luautf8/README.md

    -- ...
 end
 ```
-if only charpos is given, return the next byte offset of in string.
+if only `charpos` is given, return the next byte offset of in string.
-if charpos and offset is given, a new charpos will calculate, by
+if `charpos` and `index` is given, a new `charpos` will be calculated, by
 add/subtract UTF-8 char offset to current charpos.
 in all case, it return a new char position (in bytes), and code point
 (a number) at this position.